TQgit/ud_fsnd_capstone_nutrition_api/README.md

 #### Heroku Deployment

-A live version of the app is deployed on Heroku using gunicorn here: !!!TODO
+A live version of the app is deployed on Heroku using gunicorn here: https://nutrition-fsnd-capstone.herokuapp.com/

 #### Authentication